Ontologies

 Axioms in ontology serve as the basis for defining the vocabulary of a domain and for making statements about the relationships between individuals and concepts in that domain.
 They provide a formal and precise way to represent knowledge and allow for automated reasoning and inference.
 Axioms can be added, modified, or removed from an ontology, allowing the ontology to evolve and adapt as new knowledge is gained.

-In owlapy we also have different axioms represented by different classes.
+In owlapy we represent different axioms by different classes.
 You can check all the axioms classes here.
 Some frequently used axioms are:

 Add a new Class